-Conflict = Opportunity is Midlands Mediation Center’s initiative to engage community members in learning and practicing peaceful conflict-resolution skills.
+Conflict = Opportunity is the Midlands Mediation Center’s initiative to engage community members in learning and practicing peaceful conflict-resolution skills.

-This project is now being coordinated by Monique McDaniels.
+Project coordinator: Monique McDaniels.
 Monique has been engaged in community activities in Columbia, SC for more than a decade.
 She has held executive level positions with Columbia College, Richland County Government, and the South Carolina Department of Health and Human Services.

 For more information or to express your interest in becoming part of this growing Community of Practice, contact Monique McDaniels or Lee Morriss, at (803) 714-1176, or use the Contact Us form.

 The mission of the Midlands Mediation Center is to help individuals and organizations resolve conflict, improve relationships and strengthen communities.
 Our transformational approach to conflict resolution helps build appreciation for differences, respect and responsibility.